 Small-ball probabilities naturally appear in the study of the smallest singular value of a random matrix (see \cite{rudelson2010nonasymptotic}). \cite{tao2009littlewood,tao2009inverse,rudelson2008littlewood,rudelson2009smallest} studied anti-concentration for variables of the form $\langle \theta, X\rangle$, and deduced estimates of the smallest singular value of random matrices.
 These bounds are however slightly different from the one we need: indeed, they hold for ``unstructured'' vectors $\theta$ (which do not have additive structure, see \cite{rudelson2010nonasymptotic}), rather than uniformly over $\theta \in S^{d-1}$.
-Here, in order to show that Assumption~\ref{ass:small-ball} holds, we need bounds over $Q_X$, which requires some additional assumption on the distribution of the coordinates $X^j$.
+Here, in order to show that Assumption~\ref{ass:small-ball} holds, we need bounds over $Q_X$, which requires some assumption on the distribution of the coordinates $X^j$.

-Clearly, $Q_X \geq \max_{1 \leq j \leq d} Q_{X^j}$, and in particular we need the coordinates $X^j$ themselves to exhibit anti-concentration.
+Clearly, $Q_X \geq \max_{1 \leq j \leq d} Q_{X^j}$, and in particular the coordinates $X^j$ themselves must be anti-concentrated.
 Remarkably, a result of \cite{rudelson2014small} (building on a reduction by \cite{rogozin1987convolution} to uniform variables) shows that, if the $X^j$ have bounded densities, a reverse inequality holds:

 \begin{proposition}[\cite{rudelson2014small}, Theorem~1.2] Assume that $X^1, \dots, X^d$ are independent and have density bounded by $C_0 > 0$.
-Then, for every $\theta \in \R^d$, $\sum_{j=1}^d \theta^j X^j$ has density bounded by $\sqrt{2} \, C_0$.
+Then, for every $\theta \in S^{d-1}$, $\sum_{j=1}^d \theta^j X^j$ has density bounded by $\sqrt{2} \, C_0$.
 In other words, $Q_X (t) \leq 2 \sqrt{2} \, C_0 t$ for every $t > 0$, \ie, Assumption~\ref{ass:small-ball} holds with $\alpha = 1$ and $C = 2 \sqrt{2} \, C_0$. \end{proposition}